joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/using-workers-for-concurrency/understanding-workers-and-concurrency.md

 # Understanding workers and concurrency

-When an application doesn't use workers, the application's code executes in a single linear block of executing steps known as an execution <span class="dfn">
+When an application doesn't use workers, the application's code executes in a single linear block of executing steps known as an execution _thread_.
-thread </span>.
 The thread executes the code that a developer writes.
 It also executes much of the code that's part of the runtime, most notably the code that updates the screen when display objects' properties change.
 Although code is written in chunks as methods and classes, at run time the code executes one line at a time as though it were written in a single long series of steps.
 Consider this hypothetical example of the steps that an application executes:

 1. Enter frame: The runtime calls any `enterFrame` event handlers and runs their code one at a time